 NS1.
 We will work with National Highways to assess and deliver appropriate recommendations from the M4 to Dorset Strategic Study.
-Recognising the study is to be published during 2024, we will undertake additional work to understand its requirements.
+Recognising the Study is to be published during 2024, we will undertake additional work to understand its requirements.

 NS2.
-We will support National Highways and local partners to improve road safety ratings on the A36 and A30 and increase journey time reliability on the A36, A46, A303, A350 and A31.
+We will support National Highways and local partners to improve road safety ratings on the A36 and A30 and increase journey time reliability on the A36, A46, A303 and A31.

 NS3.
 We will support proposals for the enhancement of passenger services on the Heart of Wessex Line between Westbury and Weymouth.
-We will continue to work with Network Rail, train operators and the Local Authorities to bring these forward.
+We will continue to work with Network Rail, train operators and the local authorities to bring these forward.

 NS4.
-We will continue to explore options with Network Rail and the train operating companies for improved services on the West of England Line and connections at Yeovil and Westbury on the Heart of Wessex Line.
+We will continue to explore options with Network Rail and the train operating companies on improved services for the West of England Line and connections at Yeovil and Westbury from the Heart of Wessex Line.